 Frequently Asked Questions

 The Juvenile Justice Center is a 24-hour secure residential institution for the confinement of youth who have come into contact with law enforcement and/or the Court.
-The Center provides both short-term detention and a long-term treatment program.
+The Center provides short-term detention services.
 Admission to the facility is by Order of the Court only.

 Your child may have been taken into custody by the police and brought to the Center or sent directly to the Center from a Court hearing.
 In either event the Court authorized the detainment of your child.